laja2909/dp/README.md

 ## Set up
 ### Status
 1. terraform installed and terraform cloud set up
-    - add hetzner api token as "hcloud_token" variable in terraform cloud in the workspace that you created (to create resources to hetzner)
-    - add your local ip4 address as "local_ip" variable in terraform cloud in the workspace that you created (for firewall configs)
 2. hetzner account created & project initialised & token created (cloud server)
 3. DigitalOcean account created (maybe not??)
 4. AWS account created and user with s3 access and aws cli

 ### Steps

-#### set

-#### initialise resources
-- run setup.ps1 (if in windows)
+- go to confs file and check that you have added necessary local environment variables, you can change the "RAW" types the name that you like
+- run initialise.py from setup folder (Note!
+After this you resources are running and they are billable):
+---creates terraform organization and workspace with needed variables
----run terraform
+---run terraform resources
----copy ssh keys to local
+---copies ssh keys to local
 ---create project folder
 ---clone repo in hetzner
 ---create ssh keys there